katerynaf/security/README.md

   * Completely restructured code to import silently and then encrypt/decrypt with a call to `security.secure()`.

-Version 1.02 - January 24, 2015

-  * Changed the names of constants and the involved files to make them more consistent.

-Version 1.01 - January 23, 2015

-  * Simplified the code by removing the google metadata server options.

 Version 1.0 - January 20, 2015

   * Initial release.